sumitchawla/websocket-multiplex-client/README.md

 Its a NodeJs wrapper on client code for websocket-multiplex.
 It helps you to do full end to end testing on websocket-multiplexing.
 ## How to use

+Below is an sample on how to connect to a sockjs server from code, establish a channel connection and send data.

 ```js

 var sockjsClient = new sockjs_client("http://127.0.0.1:8088/multiplex",